Achi596/QuantumShield/README.md

     ···
     ```
 The near-zero time difference for the **Hardened Function** is the experimental proof that the side-channel protection is working correctly.
+The hardened function shows almost no timing difference between easy and hard messages.
+The vulnerable function is significantly faster for the 'easy' message, leaking timing information.
+Side-channel hardening is working as expected.